The Pioneer anomalous acceleration: can we measure the cosmological constant at the scale of the solar system ?

+We conclude that the ``Machian" local effect of the cosmological constant (nor of the Hubble constant), due to the fact that usual local coordinates do not represent the true inertial frame, cannot explain an acceleration of the order of $\approx 10^{-7}$ cm.s$^{-2}$ as in the Pioneer effect.
+Note also that recently improved modelling of the reflective thermal acceleration of the Pioneer spacecraft has yielded a contribution of 25\% to 75\% to the total acceleration \cite{Francisco2011}.
+It is therefore not unlikely that the full effect be finally of thermal origin.

-The meaning of this result is that the usual local coordinates do not represent the true inertial frame: indeed, the inertial frame is actually determined by the global Universe which manifests itself locally in terms of the horizon scale $\sqrt{3} \, L_{U}$.
-Note also that, as shown by RS \cite{RSG99}, such an effect does not affect the motion of planets.
+As concerns the effect theoretically established here, it is linked to the fact that our solar system does not achieve an inertial frame.
+The true inertial frame is actually relative to and determined by the global Universe, which manifests itself locally in terms of the horizon scale $\sqrt{3} \, L_{U}$.
+Is it possible to measure locally the cosmological constant at the scale of the solar system by using this effect ?